MAI Systems

 MAI Systems Corporation, or simply MAI, was a United States-based computer company best known for its Basic/Four product and the customized computer systems that ran it.
-It was later known for its computer reservation systems.
+It was later known for its computer reservation systems used in the hotel industry.

 The company formed in 1957 as a consulting firm, Management Assistance Inc..
 In the early 1960s they created a profitable niche leasing IBM mainframes and grew to have income in the millions.
-When the System/360 was announced the company was left with hundreds of millions of dollars worth of suddenly outdated equipment, and by 1971 the company was almost insolvent.
+When the System/360 was announced the company was left with hundreds of millions of dollars' worth of suddenly outdated equipment, and by 1971 the company was almost insolvent.
 The company re-launched that year starting several new subsidiaries.
 Among these was Basic/Four Corporation which sold customized minicomputers running their version of Business Basic, Genesis One that bought and sold obsolete equipment, and Sorbus, which performed servicing on computer equipment.
 Genesis One was never very successful, and while Sorbus was modestly profitable, by 1975 two-thirds of MAI's income was from Basic/Four.